wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The case file number

-• The year, or date range, that the divorce was finalized.
-Note: a large date range may require extra fees to be paid
+• The year or date range during which the divorce was finalized.
+Note: an extensive date range may require extra fees to be paid

-• Government-issued identification such as driver’s license, state I. D., or passport
+• Government-issued identification such as a driver's license, state ID, or passport

 Some Wyoming district courts may accept divorce record requests by phone or email.
 In these cases, copy fees and payment options may differ.
 The standard fee for a Wyoming divorce record is $10 per copy.
 If the requesting party needs more than one copy, the fee changes to $1 per every additional first page and 50 cents for the rest of the pages.
 Fees may also vary depending on the district or county.